agra-uni-bremen/libriscv/README.md

 The sample program loads a value from memory and then decrements this value by 1.
 The `riscv-tiny` invocation will then print all instructions executed for this program and exits after encountering the first invalid instruction.
-Afterwards, it will dump all register values.
+Afterward, it will dump all register values.

-### The Library Interface

-The concreter interpreter implements just one possible interpretation of RISC-V instructions.
-As the name suggests, LibRISCV is specifically intended to implement custom interpreters on top of the abstract RISC-V model.
-For this purpose, the Cabal file provides a Haskell library component.
-Based on this library, custom interpreters can be implemented.
-An exemplary interpreter, which implements symbolic execution, is available in [a separate repository](https://github.com/nmeum/formal-symex).
+Naturally, the interpreter can also execute more complex code, e.g. compiled C code.

 ## Tests